zigpy/zha-device-handlers/xbee.md

 ## Raw AT Commands

 Like with UART, you can send remote AT commands with `zha.issue_zigbee_cluster_command` service.
-The response will be sent as `zha_event` event.
+If the command is unsuccessful, you will get an exception in the logs.
+If it is successful, the response will be available as `zha_event` event.

 You can check the AT-to-Command_ID mapping in Device info screen.
 Click on `Manage clusters`, then select XBeeRemoteATRequest cluster, and you would find the mapping in the `Cluster Commands` dropdown list.